St. Lawrence species

 Fresh from May to October.

-LIFE CYCLE : There are male and female softshell clams, although it is impossible to tell them apart with the naked eye.
+There are male and female softshell clams, although it is impossible to tell them apart with the naked eye.
 Males release their sperm into the water, while females release their eggs.
-New clams are formed when the two meet, at random.
-Even if millions of reproductive cells are released, between 90 and 99% of new clams will not grow beyond the larval stage.
+New clams are formed at random when the two meet.
+Even if millions of reproductive cells are released, between 90% and 99% of new clams will not grow beyond the larval stage.

-The whitish shell is covered by a thin yellow to light-brown envelope.
+The whitish shell is covered by a thin yellow to light brown envelope.
 The growth lines are clearly visible.
 The shell is thick and fragile.
 Both valves are shaped like ellipses.
 One is more convex than the other.
 The mantle serves to protect the other internal organs.
 The softshell clam has a foot with which it can move and bury in sediment.
 The two expandable siphons allow the softshell clam to suck in and exhale water.
-They are wrapped in a strong membrane.
+The siphons are wrapped in a strong membrane.

 Plankton